eliottd7/DS210-fall24/README.md

 Then, I run a single DFS iteration on Node 49, and the relevant statistics are displayed.

-Finally, the program runs DFS iterations on 5 thousand random nodes, dumping the statistics to a file in the working directory.
+Finally, the program runs DFS iterations on 5 thousand random nodes, dumping the statistics to a file in the working directory called `mnm.csv`.
 This is slow.
 I did my best to make it faster.

+You can check on progress by running (on a Linux machine) `wc mnm.csv`; the first output number from wc is the number of lines in a file, which is out of 10k.

+You may find the output a little odd if you run with a depth threshhold of 6000 or less; it seems that the origin nodes for DFS are also the least connected.
+This is because the nodes with higher numbers of connections are also more likely to have higher distances, based on this particular dataset.